What Is Considered a Log Cabin in Ireland?

 Anything built over a concrete pad or foundation will require planning permission.

-Constructions under 25m2 do not require a planning permission as it is considered non-dwelling properties.
+Constructions under 25m² do not require planning permission as it is considered non-dwelling properties.
 However, this means it could not be used as your main residence.

 As always we strongly advise you to consult with the council of the area you wish to build in, before buying any land, log cabin, or commencing construction.

-What Type of Log Cabin is Best?
+What Type of Log Cabin Is Best?

+- Log cabin extensions.
 Contrary to garden log cabins which are a clear separate building to the main residence, the log cabin extension is added to an external wall of your existing home.
+A log cabin extension is a fast and economical alternative to a traditional house extension.

 What Are the Pros and Cons of Log Cabins?

-Environmentally friendlyWood is a slow-growing, clean, renewable material to construct with.
-Concrete, on the other hand, has a large carbon footprint, being responsible for nearly 7% of global carbon emissions*.
-Much less concrete is used in the construction of log cabins than in regular buildings, as concrete is only required for the foundation.
+- Environmentally friendly: Wood is a slow-growing, clean, renewable material to construct with.
+Much less concrete is used in the construction of log cabins than in regular buildings.

-Long-lastingTimber homes can be very long-lasting.
-Europe’s oldest log cabin is in Schwyz, Switzerland, currently 735 years old and still going strong!
+- Long-lasting: Timber homes can be very long-lasting.
+Europe's oldest log cabin is in Schwyz, Switzerland, currently 735 years old and still going strong!

-UnobtrusiveWood homes blend more easily with the Irish landscape.
+- Unobtrusive: Wood homes blend more easily with the Irish landscape.

-QuickLog cabins are quick and economical to construct and are also easy to make energy-efficient (although this will also depend on the construction company).
+- Quick: Log cabins are quick and economical to construct.
 Your new home could be yours in a matter of weeks rather than months.

-Less mould or dampDue to the speed with which a log cabin can be built, the frame of the house is exposed to the elements for much less time.
-This reduces the possibility of mould or mildew.
+- Less mould or damp: Due to the speed with which a log cabin can be built, the frame of the house is exposed to the elements for much less time, reducing the possibility of mould or mildew.

-WarmthThe new prefabricated timber cabins can be easily kept warm by taking advantage of the natural thermal mass of wood.
-Log homes can retain up to 40% more warmth than traditional houses** making them an energy-efficient solution.
+- Warmth: The new prefabricated timber cabins can be easily kept warm.
+Log homes can retain up to 40% more warmth than traditional houses.

-BreathableNot only do log cabins keep the heat in, but wood is also naturally breathable and allows air to circulate more efficiently.
+- Breathable: Not only do log cabins keep the heat in, but wood is also naturally breathable and allows air to circulate more efficiently.
 This also helps avoid damp problems.

-MaintenanceWooden houses require more extensive maintenance than traditional houses.
-Stained wooden exteriors will need to be redone every few years and painted exteriors will need to be repainted more often than traditional house exteriors.
+- Maintenance: Wooden houses require more extensive maintenance than traditional houses.
+Stained wooden exteriors will need to be redone every few years.

-TermitesAlthough termite infestations are rarely heard of in Ireland, they remain a possibility and could damage the structure of your new home.
+- Termites: Although termite infestations are rarely heard of in Ireland, they remain a possibility and could damage the structure of your new home.

-WaterUnfortunately for wooden houses, in Ireland, we have a lot of rain.
-As wood can absorb water and warp or rot, log cabins need to be raised off the ground and have overhanging eaves so that water runs off instead of pooling and damaging the structure.
+- Water: Unfortunately for wooden houses, in Ireland, we have a lot of rain.
+Log cabins need to be raised off the ground and have overhanging eaves so that water runs off.

-InsuranceNot all insurance companies cover residential log cabins in Ireland at the moment, although that could change as they become more popular.
+- Insurance: Not all insurance companies cover residential log cabins in Ireland at the moment, although that could change as they become more popular.

 How Long Do Log Cabins Last in Ireland?

-As we have seen in the advantages section, a log cabin that is well-treated and maintained can last a lifetime!
+A log cabin that is well-treated and maintained can last a lifetime!
 Think of a wooden boat, despite being in the water, one can last forever when well cared for.

 In Ireland, Timber Living averages the log cabin lifespan to over 60 years.